monsooncommerce/monsoon-react-components/src/components/modals/guide.md

 - onConfirm: Function triggered when user clicks on "Yes"
 - onConfirm: Function triggered when user clicks on "No"
 - message: String displayed to the user in the modal
+- onClose: function that occurs when the modal is closed (or when the user clicks on the overlay)